samyarj/Law-and-Technology-Club-Website/README.md

 # Law & Technology Website ⚖️

-This repository contains the code to the Mobile-First & Responsive Website for the club using `HTML`, `CSS` and `JavaScript`.
+This repository contains the code to the Mobile-First & Responsive Website that aims to promote the Law & Technology Club's activity.

 ## Getting Started 🚀
 * To run the website locally, simply clone the repository and open the `index.html` file in your web browser.